codepath/android_guides/Animations.md

  * [Fragment Transitions](http://android-er.blogspot.com/2013/04/implement-animation-in.html) - Animates the transition as a fragment enters or exits the screen when a transaction occurs.
  * [Layout Animation](http://developer.android.com/guide/topics/graphics/prop-animation.html#layout) - This allows us to enable animations on any layout container or other ViewGroup such as a ListView.
 With layout animations enabled, all changes to views inside the container will be animated.
  * [Drawable Animations](http://developer.android.com/guide/topics/graphics/drawable-animation.html) - Used to animate by displaying drawables in quick succession

+### Material Animation Principles

+With the release of Android 5.0, Google has released detailed [animation design guidelines](http://www.google.com/design/spec/animation) which documents important principles to consider when integrating animations and motion into your application.
+There are four core principles outlined:

+ * [Authentic motion](http://www.google.com/design/spec/animation/authentic-motion.html) - Motion in the world of material design is not only beautiful, it builds meaning about the spatial relationships, functionality, and intention of the system.
+ * [Responsive interaction](http://www.google.com/design/spec/animation/responsive-interaction.html) - When a user interacts with an app and beautiful yet perfectly logical things happen, the user feels satisfied—even delighted.
+ * [Meaningful transitions](http://www.google.com/design/spec/animation/meaningful-transitions.html) - Carefully choreographed motion design can effectively guide the user’s attention and focus through multiple steps of a process or procedure and avoid confusion.
+ * [Delightful details](http://www.google.com/design/spec/animation/delightful-details.html) - Animation can exist within all components of an app and at all scales, from finely detailed icons to key transitions and actions.
+All elements work together to construct a seamless experience and a beautiful, functional app.

+Review these principles for a detailed look at how to think about animations in a way that aligns with a material app.

 ## Property Animations